Henri de Tonti: Co-founder of Fort St. Louis, Illinois

 In 1689, after receiving news that La Salle had been killed by his own men, de Tonti had begun journeying to La Salle's abandoned settlement in Baie Saint-Louis.
-Unfortunately, de Tonti was ill-prepared and turned back before he could reach the settlement and returned to Illinois.
+Unfortunately, De Tonti was ill-prepared and turned back before he could reach the settlement and returned to Illinois.
 In late winter 1690, resources grew scarce and he moved Fort St. Louis to Pimiteoui (present-day Peoria).
 This new Fort St. Louis (also known as Fort Pimiteoui) later became the main trading post for the French.

-In the summer of 1685 Jacques-René de Brisay de Denonville replaced La Barre as the governor of New France.
-Denonville decided that war with Iroquois was inevitable, promising Illinois "every protection" as well as consultation from de Tonti on military excursions.
-Denonville made de Tonti's key role in this military campaign, execution. de Tonti was to mount an assault with 300 men from the rear of the Iroquois while Denonville launched a full frontal assault. de Tonti was unable to mount a large enough number of his men, so he joined with Sieurs de l'hut and de la Durantais at the front of the strait. de Tonti and the others proceeded to their rendezvous on Lake Ontario and met up with Denonville and took part in the van of the French attack against the Senecas.
+In the summer of 1685 Jacques-René de Brisay, Marquis de Denonville replaced La Barre as the governor of New France.
+Denonville decided that war with Iroquois was inevitable, promising Illinois "every protection" as well as consultation from De Tonti on military excursions.
+Denonville made de Tonti's key role in this military campaign, execution.
+De Tonti was to mount an assault with 300 men from the rear of the Iroquois while Denonville launched a full frontal assault.
+De Tonti was unable to mount a large enough number of his men, so he joined with Sieurs de l'hut and de la Durantais at the front of the strait. de Tonti and the others proceeded to their rendezvous on Lake Ontario and met up with Denonville and took part in the van of the French attack against the Senecas.

 They later set a military post in Niagara.
-In 1687, de Tonti was engaged in wars with the English and their Iroquois allies. during this time, he was also able to conduct treaties with Native American tribes.
+In 1687, De Tonti was engaged in conflict with English colonists and their Iroquois allies.
+During this period, he was also able to conduct treaties with Native American tribes.
 In 1690, after he was granted La Salle's fur trading commission, de Tonti decided to aid French colonization in Illinois by engaging in trade.
-In the summer of 1697, he left Illinois in the care of his cousin Pierre de Liette. de Tonti then commenced on a journey down the Mississippi to make contact with Pierre Le Moyne d'Iberville, who had established the Louisiana colony. de Tonti reached Louisiana and joined the colony.
+In the summer of 1697, he left Illinois in the care of his cousin Pierre de Liette.
+De Tonti then commenced on a journey down the Mississippi to make contact with Pierre Le Moyne d'Iberville, who had established the Louisiana colony.
+De Tonti reached Louisiana and joined the colony.

 Later life and death

-Following this, de Tonti was offered by Pierre Moyne, Sieur d’Iberville the opportunity to work as a treaty negotiator and peacemaker.
-Working under Pierre Moyne, Sieur d’Iberville's brother Jean Baptiste Le Moyne de Bienville, de Tonti was able to bring peace between the Choctaw and Chickasaw nations of Louisiana and proceeded to receive aid from the two nations.
-The use of his appliance that replaced his hand led these tribes to believe he had special powers. de Tonti died in September 1704 from yellow fever.
-It is believed that de Tonti's “remains were laid to everlasting rest in an unknown grave near the Mobile, and not far from the monument erected in 1902 to commemorate the site of old Mobile".
+Following this, De Tonti was offered by Pierre Moyne, Sieur d’Iberville the opportunity to work as a treaty negotiator and peacemaker.
+Working under Pierre Moyne, Sieur d’Iberville's brother Jean Baptiste Le Moyne de Bienville, De Tonti was able to bring peace between the Choctaw and Chickasaw nations of Louisiana and proceeded to receive aid from the two nations.
+The use of his appliance that replaced his hand led these tribes to believe he had special powers.
+De Tonti died in September 1704 from yellow fever.
+It is believed that De Tonti's “remains were laid to everlasting rest in an unknown grave near the Mobile, and not far from the monument erected in 1902 to commemorate the site of old Mobile".